 Planning Commission and City Council Topics

-JUNE CITY COUNCIL MEETING TO BE HELD IN LLOYD MINOR PARK
+Summer planning commission and CITY COUNCIL MEETINGs TO BE HELD IN LLOYD MINOR PARK

-Please note that the June, July, and August City Council meetings and the July and August Planning Commission meetings will be held in Lloyd Minor Park, located between the streets of Marlin Ave, Tualamere Ave and Dogwood Drive.
+Please note that the July, and August Planning Commission and City Council meetings will be held in Lloyd Minor Park, located between the streets of Marlin Avenue, Tualamere Avenue and Dogwood Drive.
 City Council will meet on Wednesday, July 11, 2018.

-TYPE III HEARING FOR A DUPLEX AT 19232 AND 19262 PILKINGTON ROAD CONTINUED TO JULY
+continued TYPE III HEARING FOR A DUPLEX AT 19232 AND 19262 PILKINGTON ROad

-At the applicant’s request for additional time, the public hearing for a Type III Development Permit to build a duplex on the northeast corner of Pilkington Road & Childs Road is continued to the July 2, 2018 Planning Commission Meeting held at 7 p.m. in Lloyd Minor Park (between Marlin Ave, Tualamere Ave and Dogwood Dr).
-At the June 4, 2018 Planning Commission meeting the public hearing will automatically be continued and will not be opened.
+At the applicant’s request for additional time, the public hearing for a Type III Development Permit to build a duplex on the northeast corner of Pilkington Road & Childs Road has been continued to the July 2, 2018 Planning Commission Meeting held at 7 p.m. in Lloyd Minor Park (between Marlin Ave, Tualamere Ave and Dogwood Dr).
 In their request, the applicant has also granted an additional 30-day extension to the 120-day decision period.

 Information about this application can be obtained by contacting the city at email@example.com, by calling 503.639.6919 or by writing to the City at P.O.
 Box 1104, Lake Oswego, OR 97035.
 Electronic copies will be provided at no charge; there is a nominal fee for paper copies.
 Application materials can be viewed at City Hall by appointment, contact information above.

-TYPE III HEARING FOR A THREE-LOT PARTITION AT 5450 CHILDS ROAD (END OF LORNA LANE)
+HEARING ON Appeal of APPROVAL OF A subdivision AT 5450 CHILDS ROAD (END OF LORNA LANE)

-At the June Planning Commission meeting, the commissioners will review for completeness development permit and tree removal permit applications for two single-family homes proposed at the Canal Park subdivision, 19680 Canal Road and 4485 West Road, submitted by Sean Foushee of Elite Homes.
+At the July Planning Commission meeting, the commissioners will review a Type II Development Permit and Tree Removal permit applications for two single-family homes proposed at the Canal Park subdivision, 19680 Canal Road (Lot 2) and 4485 West Road (Lot 3), submitted by Sean Foushee of Elite Homes.

 INTERESTED IN RUNNING FOR CITY COUNCIL?

-The Planning Commission continued to the July 2, 2018 meeting the Type III Hearing for a duplex at 19232 and 19262 Pilkington Road, submitted by Renaissance Homes to the June 4, 2018 meeting.
+- The Planning Commission continued to the July 2, 2018 meeting the Type III Hearing for a duplex at 19232 and 19262 Pilkington Road, submitted by Renaissance Homes.